 NORTHWEST CORRIDOR

 Along Montana’s quiet Northwest Corridor, you’ll find three courses all offering something special.
-Eureka may be small but it boasts not one, but two golf hot spots.
-At Indian Springs Ranch play the links-style, 18-hole championship course that’s pure fun.
+The town of Eureka may be small, but its wide-open landscape boasts not one, but two golf hot spots.
+At Indian Springs Ranch play a links-style, 18-hole championship course that’s pure fun.
 Bask in the beauty of the Tobacco Valley at this unique, master-planned recreational community.
-Also in Eureka, the stunning Wilderness Club—designed by golf legend Nick Faldo—was ranked the No. 1 golf course in Montana by Golfweek and Golf Magazine and the No. 2 Best New Private Golf Course in the U.S. by Golf Magazine.
-In Libby, the aptly named Cabinet View Golf Club offers just that—a great game of golf among gorgeous Cabinet Mountain views.
+Also in Eureka, the stunning Wilderness Club—designed by golf legend Nick Faldo—was ranked the No. 1 golf course in Montana by Golfweek and Golf Magazine and the No. 2 Best New Private Golf Course in the U.S. by Golf Magazine in 2022.
+In Libby, the aptly named Cabinet View Golf Club offers just that—a great game of golf with gorgeous Cabinet Mountain views.

 BITTERROOT VALLEY

 The beautiful Bitterroot Valley beckons all year long, but any season you can swing a golf club here is extra special.
-The unique Whitetail Golf Course in Stevensville is located within the Lee Metcalf National Wildlife Refuge, so it’s the perfect place to find an authentic Montana golfing experience…and spot some wildlife on the green.
-Further down U.S. Highway 93 in Hamilton, the Hamilton Golf Course offers a fabulous round of golf and some of the best views in the valley.
+The unique Whitetail Golf Course in Stevensville is located within the Lee Metcalf National Wildlife Refuge, so it’s the perfect place to spot some wildlife, including waterfowl and deer, on the green.
+Farther down U.S. Highway 93 in Hamilton, the Hamilton Golf Course offers a fabulous round of golf and some of the best views of the Bitterroot Mountains.

 Playing the 14th hole at Meadow Lake Golf Resort.
 Photo: Meadow Lake Golf Resort, Inc.

-If your trip to Glacier National Park isn’t complete without a round of golf (we don’t blame you), here are four places in and around the park to swing your clubs.
-Meadow Lake Golf Resort in Columbia Falls is a must-play, and Golf Magazine agrees.
-Golf Digest gives this treasured course 4.5 stars and named it one of the top four public courses in Montana.
-Within the park itself, Glacier View Golf Course in West Glacier blends natural beauty with a polished game of golf.
 Along the East Glacier Travel Corridor in East Glacier Park, tee up at Glacier Park Lodge Golf Course.
 This historic course on the Blackfeet Reservation is the oldest grass greens golf course in Montana, and all 9 holes are named for former Blackfeet chiefs.
-At the Cut Bank Golf and Country Club a mile west of Cut Bank, enjoy small-town golf at its finest with an exceptional game and down-to-earth vibes.
+At the Cut Bank Golf and Country Club, a mile west of Cut Bank, enjoy small-town golf at its finest, rub elbows with the locals, and enjoy the down-to-earth vibes.

 I-90 CORRIDOR

 Experience good old-fashioned Montana hospitality 10 miles west of Missoula at King Ranch Golf Course in Frenchtown, where you’ll find 18 holes on wide fairways along the scenic Clark Fork River.
-Another I-90 Corridor favorite along the Clark Fork, and one of Western Montana’s hidden gems, is Trestle Creek Golf Course in St. Regis—known for some of the finest greens.
+Another I-90 Corridor favorite along the Clark Fork is Trestle Creek Golf Course in St. Regis—known for some of the finest greens.

 SEELEY-SWAN CORRIDOR

-The list goes on—Western Montana is dotted with golf courses, from small-town favorites to large championship and semi-private golf clubs and resorts.
-Go green under our famous blue sky.
-For more inspiration, visit the Northwest Montana Golf Association, and read more about Glacier Country’s larger golf courses here.
+The list goes on—Western Montana is dotted with golf courses, making it easy to golf under our famous blue sky.
+For more inspiration, visit the Northwest Montana Golf Association.

 Related: Bigfork, Bitterroot Valley, Columbia Falls, Cut Bank, East Glacier Park, Eureka, Fall Fun, Flathead Corridor, Frenchtown, Golfing, Hamilton, Libby, Montana, Outdoor Fun, Pablo, Plains, Polson, Ronan, Seeley Lake, Seeley-Swan Corridor, St. Regis, Stevensville, Thompson Falls, West Glacier